Francisco V. Coching: Legacy

-His 1973 illustration of Lapu-Lapu was among the series of national postage stamps based on Philippine comics released on November 15, 2004 by PhilPost.
+His 1973 illustration of Lapu-Lapu was among the series of national postage stamps based on Philippine comics released on November 15, 2004, by PhilPost.
+In 2019, his centennial year, a commemorative stamp featuring Coching's self-portrait was issued.

+Exhibitions of Coching's works have been held at cultural venues such as Nayong Pilipino Clark (1987), the Cultural Center of the Philippines (2001), and the National Museum of Fine Arts (2009).
+In 2009, the exhibit Francisco V. Coching: Filipino Master Komiks Artist was held in New York and Hawaii.
 On Coching's 100th birth anniversary, Ayala Museum held an exhibition titled Images of Nation: F.V.
 Coching, Komiks at Kultura, which ran from October 30 to February 3, 2019.